nguyenthanhtrung2910/RL_DeliRobot/README.md

 ```
 python test.py
 ```
 to watch the control system work.
 During testing, the control system gives commands to the controlled object according to greed policy.
-The result of the robot's work process is described in a file "working_process.txt".
+The result of the robot's work process is described in a file "working_process_example.txt".